Spiritual Gifts Test

 Serving is discerning and meeting the spiritual and physical needs of individuals.
 Those gifted in this ministry support others and are concerned with helping them in any way possible.
 They often enjoy manual tasks.

 Giving is investing financial and other resources, like your time and/or talents, in ways that further the purposes of God through individuals and/or ministries.
 Givers are inclined to be generous in financially underwriting a wide variety of ministry projects.

 Discovering Your Spiritual Gift

-In light of the Holy Spirit’s work in giving us spiritual gifts, it is important for every Christian to discover their spiritual gift, demonstrate it in ministry, and develop it to its fullest potential.
+In light of the Holy Spirit’s work in giving us spiritual gifts, it is important for every Christian to discover his or her spiritual gift, demonstrate it in ministry, and develop it to its fullest potential.
 Doing so will not only strengthen a Christian’s personal relationship with God but will be an encouragement to the body of Christ as well.